My thinking board

-I'm in the middle of rewriting my romantic historical suspense story, The Cursed Bloodline, that I published in 2016.
+I'm in the middle of rewriting my historical suspense story, Unbroken Curse, that I published in 2016.
 The past 5 years I've grown a lot as a writer, so I thought that it's about time to revisit the old story.

 In my early books, The Ancestor's Secrets series (2012), which is next on my needs-rewriting-list, I had a tendency to keep going on and on about parts that didn't really move the story forward, but later on my writing style turned into a more minimalist scene and character description.

 The overdetailed description

 Personally, when I read a story, I get easily annoyed by extremely detailed descriptions.

 If the story plays out in present time and the author describes the character's outfit in minute details, it doesn't even give me a chance to use my imagination.

 This is not from an actual book, but I've read something similar:

 She had shoulder length, platinum blond curly hair.
 She was tall and skinny with long legs.
 Her face oval shaped, sky-blue eyes large with long lashes.
 She stood in front of the walk-in closet selecting her outfit for the meeting.
 She chose a teal-blue knee length dress that accentuated her womanly curves.
 Next, she picked her black Italian leather open toed high-heels that showed off her freshly pedicured, coral-pink nails.